caviv/json2smtp/README.md

 Read more about why I needed it here: https://www.c2kb.com/json2smtp

+NEW: If you want to use an online service of json to smtp: https://www.json2smtp.net

 # Table of Contents
 1. [How it works](#howitworks)
 2. [The **json** struct object](#jsonstruct)